Clouds swarm around Mt Rainier as a hiker ascends a grassy slope on the way to Middle Cowlitz Chimney

 Area: Mt.
 Rainier National Park

-Starting & Ending Point: Fryingpan Creek Trailhead (Sunrise Road)
+Starting & Ending Point: Fryingpan Creek Trailhead on Sunrise Road (Elev.
+3800 feet)

 Way Points: Fryingpan Creek & Summer Land & Fryingpan Lakes & Panhandle Gap & Panhandle Flats (trail hike & off-trail hike)

-Summit: Banshee Peak (ascent via West Slope; descent via East Ridge)
+Summit: Banshee Peak (off-trail hike via West Slope; descent via East Ridge)

-Summit: Middle Cowlitz Chimney (ascent & descent via South Face)
+Summit: Middle Cowlitz Chimney (rock scramble via South Face)

 Approximate Stats: 16 miles traveled; 5000 feet gained & lost.